neunzehnhundert97/VexRiscv-Profiler/README.md

 which will take care of everything else in this direction.
 In order to profile your program, you additionally need a C++ compiler
 (preferably g++) and verilator.

+In order to resolve symbols, the **riscv32-unknown-elf-objdump** must be avaiable on the path.

 ## Usage

 The profiler generates raw traces by watching changes in the **mscratch** register, which must be accessable in the simulation.